 - foundation skills in basic education—improving learning outcomes, especially early literacy and numeracy for all students

-- skills for economic growth—increasing the number of Solomon Islanders with technical and vocational skills in areas of demand, and
+- skills for economic growth—increasing the number of Solomon Islanders with technical and vocational skills in areas of demand

 - Australia Awards—enabling students to undertake tertiary study in Australia and the region, enhancing cross-cultural understanding through people-to-people links and building the capacity of people to contribute to economic and social development.